Thursday, January 31, 2008

 FA offered to provide contacts/lawyers for this, follow up on 1/29.
 Need to define a date in which this should be completed by (will come after speaking w/actual lawyers).

-This should be part of discussion w/Daddyspeak on 1/24.
+This should be part of discussion w/Daddyspeak on 1/24.2) Get the house completely unpacked.

 a.
 Spare bedroom & den still have boxes that haven’t been unpacked.
 (Gee do you think we still need this stuff?)